 Door Construction:

 Fire Rated Doors: 1-1/2 hour B label rating.
 Pre-hung, constructed of 16 gauge (1.5 mm) steel, with a vision panel, delayed action door closer, pull handle and integrated interlock.
 Doors mount flush to the inside wall of the shaftway.

-Nominal Door Width: 36 inches

 ** NOTE TO SPECIFIER ** Edit the following paragraph as required for power operators for doors and gates.
 Note that power door operators are required in many jurisdictions.
 May be required if ramp is used for entry at lower landing and for certain platform configurations.